 3. Maddog Tactical

-Our goal with this article is to provide a balance of performance and value for the discerning paintball player.
+This article aims to balance performance and value for the discerning paintball player.
 With our experience in playing and tracking industry moves for over 20 years, we have reached a point where some gear, in this case, gloves, has reached a pinnacle of sorts.
-The gloves today are significantly better than they were 20 years ago, but in the last 8 years or so the improvements have been more or less branding and cosmetic related.
-The HK Pro Glove was a good example of this, being that it was introduced in 2014.
-As the old saying goes, if it isn’t broke, don’t fix it.
+The gloves today are significantly better than 20 years ago, but the improvements have been more or less branding and cosmetic related in the last eight years.
+The HK Pro Glove was a good example of this because it was introduced in 2014.
+As the old saying goes, don’t fix it if it isn’t broken.

-One last thing to keep in mind as you get into glove selection is that these are considered disposable items.
+As you get into glove selection, one last thing to remember is that these are considered disposable items.
 When balancing freedom of movement, lightweight materials, and maximizing protection, something has to give.
 Typically the base of the palm will be the first to wear out as players break their slide on turf or grass field with the palm to slow the slide into the bunker or field position.
 If we are playing every weekend and hard on our gear, we typically expect to need a new set of gloves about 3/4 of the way through the year.